cvass1/golden-square/solo_project/Takeaway_app_multi_class_recipe.md

 # Constructs a track
 track = Track.new("Carte Blanche", "Veracocha")
 track.title # => "Carte Blanche"

+# constructs a dish
+dish = Dish.new("Pad Thai",7.99)
+dish.name # => "Pad Thai"
+dish.price # => 7.99

+# displays empty menu list when no dishes are added
+menu = Menu.new
+menu.display_menu # => ""

+# returns an error if asked to retrieve a menu item when no dishes have been added
+menu = Menu.new
+menu.menu_item(1) # => error message: "No dishes have been added to the menu"

+# gives an empty receipt if no menu items have been added to an order
+order = Order.new
+order.receipt # => "grand total: £0.00"

 ```

 _Encode each example as a test.
 You can add to the above list as you go._